At present, there are over 200 species of root mealybugs across the United States.

 What Damage Does A Root Mealybug Infestation Cause?

-As these serious pests feed, they leave behind honeydew which can later result in the growth of mold on the plant.
+As these serious pests feed, they leave behind honeydew, which can later grow mold on the plant.

 In smaller numbers, they do not have a significant effect on the plant’s health.

-If the infestation gets too large, the plants are likely to die from rot.
+If the colony of infested plants gets too large, the plants are likely to die from rot.

 There are a few ways to identify a mealy bug infestation.

 The soil around the plant is also another indicator.
-It may start to take on a blue-tinted appearance due to the waxy filaments covering mealy bugs body.
+The waxy filaments covering the mealy bugs’ bodies may start to take on a blue-tinted appearance.

 It can be hard to detect an infestation until the plant is heavily infected.

-Look for the bugs while the soil is dry as watering the area has the tendency to make them disperse and difficult to see.
+Look for the bugs while the soil is dry, as watering the area tends to disperse and make it difficult to see.

 There are several ways to treat soil mealy bugs if your plants have been affected.